sorchowski/menusystem/README.md

 From the top-level directory, run the command: `python -m unittest discover -s test`

-# Immediate TODOs

-1. unit tests!
-2. choose oss license
-3. add try/catch around main menusystem::run() loop for graceful shutdown (or continuous operation?)?

 # Future Improvements

-1. Consider the necessity of adding a timeout to the queue.get() so that the main run method doesn't block forever if the service should stop
-2. Handle control-c for KeyboardMenuAction
+1. Handle control-c for KeyboardMenuAction.
-3. Refine setup.py to be compatible with setuptools or run as pip install
+2. Refine setup.py to be compatible with setuptools or run as pip install.
-4. Add ability to scroll through output of script or method
+3. Add ability to scroll through output of script or method.
-5. Add ability to return to previous menu (outside of confirmation menu "no") via left button press
+4. Add ability to return to previous menu (outside of confirmation menu "no") via left button press.
-6. Ability to start rpimenuservice in virtual environment. sudo appears to give a different set of path values.
+5. Ability to start rpimenuservice in virtual environment. sudo appears to give a different set of path values.
-7. Allow the menu system to accept complex string input at a menu prompt.
+6. Allow the menu system to accept complex string input at a menu prompt.

+## Robustness
+1. Add try/catch around main menusystem::run() loop for graceful shutdown (or continuous operation?)?
+2. Consider the necessity of adding a timeout to the queue.get() so that the main run method doesn't block forever if the service should stop.
+3. Add better logging or an exception for MenuActions that are not supported by MenuSystem